rileyjmurray/sageopt/docs/source/documentation/sageopt.polynomials.rst

 It might also be useful to have a copy of MCW2019_ at hand, since that article is referenced throughout this section.

-A remark: The functions described here are largely reference implementations.
-Depending on the specifics of your problem, it may be beneficial to implement variants of these functions by directly working with sageopt's backend: coniclifts.
+A remark: The functions described here are *reference implementations*.
+Significant speed improvements are possible if you build variants of these functions directly with sageopt's backend: :ref:`coniclifts`.

 structured constraints
 ~~~~~~~~~~~~~~~~~~~~~~